acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 >
 > 2. **Lateral connections**: Combine features from backbone with top-down features
 >
+> **Worked Example:**
+> - Bottom-up path produces feature maps sized 80×80, 40×40, and 20×20
+> - Top-down path merges semantic information from deeper layers with spatial precision from earlier layers
+> - Result: Each scale has both high-level semantic information and precise spatial details
+>
 > Each level in the pyramid specializes in objects of different scales:
-> - $P_3$ (large resolution): Small objects
+> - $P_3$ (large resolution): Small objects (far basketballs)
-> - $P_4$ (medium resolution): Medium objects
+> - $P_4$ (medium resolution): Medium objects (mid-range basketballs)
-> - $P_5$ (small resolution): Large objects
+> - $P_5$ (small resolution): Large objects (close basketballs)
->
-> The mathematical advantage is that each object is detected at a scale where it has sufficient resolution (avoiding tiny objects in low-resolution maps) but also benefits from deep semantic features (via the top-down pathway).

 **Why multi-scale detection matters:**
 - Maintains detection accuracy regardless of distance
 - Handles partial occlusions better
 - Reduces scale-specific biases in the training data

+**Why this matters for basketball detection**: Multi-scale detection ensures our system can detect basketballs at various distances from the camera, from very close to far away.
+This is critical for a robot that needs to track balls as they move throughout the play area.

 ### 6.4 Comparison with Other Frameworks